 If you are angry, then your energy level rises and you may have the urge to get rid of the energy by training.
 In addition, you can choose to train to get your thoughts away from what makes you angry and towards something that makes you in a good mood.

 The challenge of using anger for long periods of time as motivation for training is that the anger can end up being so dominant that you cannot focus on your training and therefore can get challenges by choosing it.

 If you are afraid of gaining weight, afraid of getting sick, afraid of not getting well with yourself, then it can motivate you to train.
 The challenge for you will be that it can make you train even if you hate it.
 It will take the joy away from you and increase the chance that you will stop at some point.

 When you are sad it’s good if you can motivate yourself to train.
 It often helps to train and the training will make you get your energy back.
 However, the challenge of being motivated to train when you are sad is that the training does not solve the problem or situation that makes you depressed.

 Joy makes you desire more

 When you do things that make you happy, your brain releases some positive substances.
 Your brain will naturally try to trigger These pleasure substances again.
 This means that when you make sure that training is a good experience for you, then your subconscious will begin to equate training with joy and it will make you seek the training again.
 So, you can start a positive circle, where training makes you happy, and the joy makes you desire to train again.

-In addition, you will definitely achieve competence plateaus, from which it demands patience and practice moving further on.
+In addition, you will definitely achieve competence plateaus, and it demands patience and practice to moving further on.
 If you think you need support, you can find a role model or a coach who will help you with the challenges you face along the way.

 I hope you get something out of this post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.